commercionetwork/commercionetwork/docs/README.md

 **SDK**

-Sdks are deprecated e no longer mantained.
 If you want to move forward the develop of the follow packages you can fork them and pull request upgrades.

 We have released SDK in 4 main languages